 Completing an Ironman competition is a great achievement.
 The following training tips will help contestants complete a competition in the fastest time possible:

-1. Try to master technique in all three disciplines, especially swimming.
+1. Try to master the technique in all three disciplines, especially swimming.

 2. Train in intervals, using shorter but faster efforts.